Music Together class

 For example, two large studies conducted in preschool populations in Trenton, New Jersey, and Bridgeport, Connecticut, showed that Music Together classes support overall learning.

-Researchers from USC's Thornton School of Music are studying the effects of music education (in the form of participation in Music Together classes) on helping, sharing, and comforting behaviors in children between the ages of 3 and 4. -
+To better understand the relationships between music education and prosociality in early childhood, and to explore the potential role of music as a tool for developing socio-emotional skills in children, researchers studied the effects of music education (in the form of participation in Music Together classes) on helping, sharing, and comforting behaviors in children between the ages of 3 and 4.
+Instrumental sharing was positively correlated with time spent in the music education program.

 For more case studies or details, check out this document or email research@musictogether.com.